 Planting Broccoli Seedlings & Seeds

-When your broccoli seedlings are ready to plant- when the seedlings have 4 or 5 true leaves and are around 4 to 6 weeks old- transplant them into your garden at around 12 to 20 inches apart and in holes a bit deeper than the container depth they were in.
-Broccoli needs a good amount of space to flourish, so make sure you give your broccoli plenty of room to grow to develop a large head.
+When your broccoli seedlings are ready to plant, usually determined when the seedlings have 4 or 5 true leaves and are around 4 to 6 weeks old.
+Transplant them into your garden at around 12 to 18 inches apart and in holes a bit deeper than the container depth they were in.
+Broccoli needs a good amount of space to flourish, so make sure you give your broccoli plenty of room to grow to develop.
+Space your rows around 24″ to 36″ inches apart.
+Water the plants right after you have planted them.

 It’s a good practice to protect your young seedlings when you first plant them in the garden.
-Cloches or row covers are a good idea to protect from wind and hail or rodents and pests until your plants are more established.
+Cloches or row covers are a good idea to protect from wind, hail rodents, or pests until your plants are more established.

 Due to its superfood qualities, broccoli is a very popular vegetable used to grow microgreens.
 This method of cultivation produces dense, highly concentrated baby greens that contain high levels of vitamins, minerals and antioxidants.
 While popular with chefs and found at your local farmer’s markets, it’s quite easy to grow your own microgreens at home.

-Grab a shallow seed tray and sow a high quality seeding medium to about 1 1/2 to 2 inches deep.
-Sow seeds generously, crowding to about 1/4 inch apart and then cover very lightly with soil.
-Just cover the seeds only barely, to the depth of the seed, so they shoot up quickly.
+Grab a shallow seed tray and fill a bit over 3/4 full.
+Then drop your seedlings in, leaving a small amount of room for soil to be placed over the seeds.
+Sow seeds generously, they should seem crowded at only 1/4 inch apart and then cover very lightly with soil.
 Keep the soil warm-at room temperature or just above and once your seeds begin to sprout move them under your grow lights for about 10 hours of light a day.
+Pay close attention to soil moisture.
+I would suggest using a water bottle to lightly spray your microgreens daily as the light will dry them out.

-Microgreens take about 10 to 20 days to grow to the desired size, just after the true leaves start to develop.
-Harvest your shoots with a sharp knife and save in the fridge for up to 5 to 10 days.
+Microgreens only take about 10 to 20 days to grow to the desired size, just after the true leaves start to develop.
+Harvest your shoots with a sharp knife or good quality scissors.
+They will last refrigerated for up to 10 days.

 2. How To Grow And Care For Your Broccoli

 Broccoli likes a rich, moist, fertile soil in order to grow well, a good amount of sunshine and most importantly- cool weather!
-The key to a good harvest is providing the right conditions to get the immature flower buds to proliferate and grow large for you to enjoy.
+The key to a good harvest is providing the right conditions to get it to proliferate and grow large for you to enjoy.

-Make sure you water your broccoli regularly as broccoli loves moist soil conditions, but never soggy.
-So don’t overwater and leave your broccoli plants in a puddle- they will not like it!
-Overwatering your broccoli will encourage pests and can cause your broccoli to bolt.
+Make sure you water your broccoli regularly to keep the soil moist, but never soggy.
+So don’t overwater and leave your broccoli plants in a puddle, they can develope root rot especially when they are young plants.
+Overwatering your broccoli will also encourage pests and fungus.

 When you plant your seedlings at the beginning of the growing season, it is recommended to fertilize your broccoli when the plants reach around 6 to 8 inches in height and again at around 12 inches.
 After that, you can give your plants a nutrient boost every 4 weeks or so.
-A low-nitrogen fertilizer, fish emulsion or any other type of well- balanced fertilizer is ideal, since you want to encourage flowering of the buds and prevent excessive leaf growth.
+A low-nitrogen fertilizer, fish emulsion or any other type of well balanced slow release organic fertilizer is ideal.
+As stated prior I use a combination of well rotten manure to start and a couple applications of organic fertilizer both mid way and towards the end.
+Do whatever brings you the most success, but make the choice to stay away from chemical fertilizers for a variety or reasons.
+There are just so many options that are easy and inexpensive today that they are just not needed.

 If you want to promote an earlier harvest in the spring or a later harvest in the fall, you can utilize polytunnels or mini hoop tunnels to extend your growing season.

-If you’re experiencing a heat wave and your broccoli plant can potentially bolt due to the temperatures, add some shade cloth to your plants to provide some protection against the heat.
+If you’re experiencing a heat wave and your broccoli plant can potentially bolt due to the temperatures, add some shade cloth to your plants to provide some protection against the heat and water often.
+Both will help prevent your broccoli from bolting.

-Broccoli plants grow to produce a large, main head at the top of its main stalk and also produce smaller flower buds and florets off of its main stalk, but below the main head.
+Broccoli plants grow to produce a large, main head at the top of its main stalk and also produce smaller side shoots off of its main stalk.
 There are a few different ways you can prune broccoli and it will depend on what kind of harvest you want.

 If you want numerous smaller, side shoots of the buds, then your best bet is to pinch off the main head about a month or so after you transplanted your seedling.
 This will promote the growth of several side shoots instead of one large, main flowering head.